-Students who have a temporary medical condition can apply for temporary medical accommodations by completing the Student Request for Temporary Medical Accommodations Form, via the Workday Student portal.
-This request differs due to the short-term, temporary nature of the illness, injury or medical condition of the Student since the Student Request for Temporary Medical Accommodation is intended for short-term and temporary medical conditions (ie., broken leg, influenza, etc.).
+Students who have a temporary medical condition can apply for temporary medical accommodations by completing the Student Request for Temporary Medical Accommodations Form, via the Workday Student Portal.
+This request differs due to the short-term, temporary nature of the student's illness, injury, or medical condition since the Student's Request for Temporary Medical Accommodation is intended for short-term and temporary medical conditions (i.e., a broken bone, surgical procedure recovery, etc.).